numba/numba/docs/source/developer/inlining.rst

    been inlined as shown by the ``const(int, 300)`` in the caller body.
 5. The function ``maybe_inline2`` has been inlined as demonstrated by ``const(int, 37)`` in the caller body.
+6. That dead code elimination has not been performed and as a result there are superfluous statements present in the IR.

 Example using :func:`numba.extending.overload`